eabehr/simplify/README.md

-MERN app for DESC Simplify project
+MERN app to manage resource or donation requests

 To run front end:
     cd react-frontend